“...Jesus said to them, "Why are you bothering this woman? She has done a beautiful thing to me.”

 Does He see a beautiful thing?

-When we open the hands of our lives to God’s presence, to His service and for His glory, rest assured God will see a beautiful thing.
-When we obey God’s promptings and listen to His voice that whispers to our soul, He fills us with peace, satisfaction and His beauty.
+When we open the hands of our lives to God’s presence and purposes, and yield to His service, rest assured He sees a beautiful thing.
+And blessing boomerang right back as He fills us with peace and the fullness of His joy.

 In Jesus’ Name,

 I co-wrote a song that was inspired by this Scripture passage and I’d love to share it with you as we conclude our devotion time.
 CLICK HERE and allow the words of this song, Something Beautiful, to be the prayer on your heart as you listen.

 What you are holding back from God?
 Pray about it.

 Read through Psalm 96.
 Read through it a second time, but pause after each verse with a personal, prayerful response to God.
 Write out any verses that you want to remember.